 - Prepared food and beverage taxes levied and administered by various local governments in the State.

-- Occupancy taxes levied and administered by various local governments in the State.
+- Occupancy taxes levied and administered by various local governments and special districts in the State.

 - Highway use taxes paid on the purchase, lease, or rental of motor vehicles.